 The Important Stuff:

 - Getting there: the Black Mesa trailhead is located in Black Mesa Preserve, off Co Road 8 in Cimarron County, Oklahoma.
-There is basically no phone service out here, so make sure you know how to get to and from the park; we almost had a huge issue with this because I couldn’t get service to navigate with my maps app and my road map didn’t show the dirt roads we were on
+There is basically no phone service out here, so make sure you know how to get to and from the park; we almost had a huge issue with this because I couldn’t get service to navigate with my maps app and our road map didn’t show the dirt roads we were on

 - Fees and passes: none